Date: Saturday August 3rd, 2019

 Dr. Jaya Padmanabhan, MD, is a Harvard-trained psychiatrist with extensive research and clinical experience.
 Her research interests span a range of neuropsychiatric disorders using modalities of imaging, genetics, and neuromodulation.
 Dr. Padmanabhan worked on faculty at Harvard Medical School as an Instructor of Psychiatry before joining industry to pursue cutting-edge pharmaceutical solutions for psychiatric disease.
 In her free time, Dr. Padmanabhan enjoys classical music and reading.

-Faith Johnson, MFA, is a community artist, educator, and organizer with over 20 years of experience creating art and facilitating creativity.
-Faith received an MFA from the School of the Museum of Fine Arts through Tufts University, where she was awarded the Rose Hill Performance Award and a Teaching Fellowship in performance art.
-Johnson’s work has shown in galleries and festivals throughout the United States and abroad, including the Open Festival in China, Navinki Festival in Belarus, and the Tactile Bosch Gallery in Wales, England.
+Faith Johnson, MFA, is a contemplative community artist for her business Full Circle Arts, an educator, and organizer with over 20 years of experience creating art and facilitating creativity.
+Faith received her MFA from the School of the Museum of Fine Arts through Tufts University, where she was awarded the Rose Hill Performance Award and a Teaching Fellowship in performance art.
+Her work has shown in galleries and festivals throughout the United States and abroad, including the Open Festival in China, Navinki Festival in Belarus, and the Tactile Bosch Gallery in Wales, England.
+She is currently enrolled in an intensive program studying herbalism and plant medicine.

 Dr. Jim Madden, PhD, is a professor of philosophy at Benedictine College, where he teaches courses in philosophical psychology, ethics, and metaphysics.
 His primary interests are the interface between classical Greek and Western Medieval understandings of human nature with contemporary philosophy and science.
 He is the author of Mind, Matter, and Nature: A Thomistic Proposal for the Philosophy of Mind, and numerous articles on the philosophy of mind and the philosophy of religion, Aristotle, and Aquinas.